EPPO Alert List – Chionaspis pinifoliae (Hemiptera: Diaspididae)

 Host plants of C. pinifoliae are widely planted and cultivated across the EPPO region.
 C. pinifoliae is considered a common pest of conifers in its native area, but damage seems to usually be limited to nurseries, Christmas tree plantations and ornamental conifer trees.
 C. pinifoliae is considered to be a serious pest of ornamental pine trees in USA, especially on Pinus mugo and Pinus sylvestris, and heavy outbreaks have been recorded after widespread spraying against mosquitoes, which presumably eliminated the natural enemies.
 Thus, natural antagonists are considered important in controlling C. pinifoliae in its native range.
 If natural antagonists are lacking in the EPPO region, the pest could potentially build up large populations and heavy outbreaks might lead to severe economic and environmental impacts in nurseries, ornamental and Christmas tree plantations, as well as in natural and planted forests.

 C. pinifoliae can be associated with coniferous nursery plants and it is uncertain whether the current phytosanitary measures would prevent its introduction into the EPPO region.
-For example, plants for planting of two of its known host genera, Cupressus and Torreya, can be imported to the European Union territory according the current EU plant health legislation.
+For example, plants for planting of two of its known host genera, Cupressus and Torreya, can be imported to the European Union territory according to the current EU plant health legislation.
 Finally, the pest is established in climate types that are widely distributed in the EPPO region suggesting that it has a potential to establish throughout the EPPO region.

 The EPPO Secretariat warmly thanks Juha Tuomola (Finnish Food Authority) and the Nordic PRA Network who have kindly provided most of the information presented above.